-Our 2021 Plan was adopted by our board of directors in February 2021 and approved by our stockholders in March 2021 and became effective on March 24, 2021.
-Our 2021 Plan replaced our 2010 Plan, as our board of directors determined not to make additional awards under our 2010 Plan following the completion of the IPO.
-However, our 2010 Plan continues to govern outstanding equity awards granted thereunder.
-Our 2021 Plan allows the compensation committee to make equity-based incentive awards to our officers, employees, directors and other key persons, including consultants.
+Our 2021 Plan was adopted by our board of directors in February 2021 and approved by our stockholders in March 2021 and will become effective on the day before the date on which the registration statement of which this prospectus forms a part is declared effective by the SEC.
+Our 2021 Plan will replace our 2010 Plan, as our board of directors determined not to make additional awards under our 2010 Plan following the completion of our initial public offering.
+However, our 2010 Plan will continue to govern outstanding equity awards granted thereunder.
+Our 2021 Plan will allow the compensation committee to make equity-based incentive awards to our officers, employees, directors and other key persons, including consultants.

 Authorized Shares.
 We have initially reserved 11,000,000 shares of our Class A common stock for the issuance of awards under our 2021 Plan.
 Our 2021 Plan provides that the number of shares reserved and available for issuance under our 2021 Plan will automatically increase each January 1, beginning on January 1, 2022, by 5% of the outstanding number of shares of our Class A common stock and Class B common stock on the immediately preceding December 31 or such lesser number of shares as determined by our compensation committee.
 This number will be subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.
 The shares we issue under our 2021 Plan will be authorized but unissued shares or shares that we reacquire.
 Any shares of Class A or Class B common stock underlying any award that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without the issuance of stock, expire or are otherwise terminated, other than by exercise, under our 2021 Plan and our 2010 Plan will be added back to the shares of Class A common stock available for issuance under our 2021 Plan (provided that any such shares that are shares of Class B common stock will first be converted into shares of Class A common stock).
-The maximum number of shares of Class A common stock that may be issued as incentive stock options in any one calendar year period may not exceed 11,000,000 cumulatively increased on January 1, 2022 and on each January 1 thereafter by the lesser of 5% of the number of outstanding shares of Class A common stock and Class B common stock as of the immediately preceding December 31, or 11.000,000 shares.
+The maximum number of shares of Class A common stock that may be issued as incentive stock options in any one calendar year period may not exceed 11,000,000 cumulatively increased on January 1, 2022 and on each January 1 thereafter by the lesser of 5% of the number of outstanding shares of Class A common stock and Class B common stock as of the immediately preceding December 31, or 11,000,000 shares.